jpotter80/jpotter.xyz/src/quick-reference/linux-sysadmin.md

 # Linux System Administration Command Line Guide

-<a href="https://ubuntu.com/tutorials/command-line-for-beginners#1">Visit ubuntu.com</a> for a beginner's tutorial of the command line.
+Visit <a href="https://ubuntu.com/tutorials/command-line-for-beginners#1">ubuntu.com</a> for a beginner's tutorial of the command line.